 A character vector containing a valid MATLAB expression (not recommended).
 MATLAB evaluates this expression in the base workspace.

-For more information about specifying callback functions as function handles, cell arrays, or character vectors, see How to Specify Callback Property Values.
+For more information about specifying callback functions as function handles, cell arrays, or character vectors, see Specify a Callback Function.

 Visibility of object handle, specified as